Xilinx/VVAS/main/source/docs/Embedded/smart_model_select.rst

 ..
 Note::

    The pre-buit binaries available for download from the link mentioned above contain software copyrighted by Xilinx and third parties subject to one or more open source software licenses that are contained in the source code files available for download at the link mentioned below.
 Please see the source code for the copyright notices and licenses applicable to the software in these binary files.
 By downloading these binary files, you agree to abide by the licenses contained in the corresponding source code

-Open Source Licenses and Source code - VVAS 2.0
+Open-Source Licenses and Source code - VVAS 2.0
 ------------------------------------------------

-In case user wants to see the Licenses and source code that was used to build these pre-built binaries, download `Source Licenses and Source Code <https://www.xilinx.com/member/forms/download/xef.html?filename=vvas_rel_2_0_thirdparty_sources.zip>`_ that contain the Open Source Licenses and source code.
+In case user wants to see the Licenses and source code that was used to build these pre-built binaries, download `Source Licenses and Source Code <https://www.xilinx.com/member/forms/download/xef.html?filename=vvas_rel_2_0_thirdparty_sources.zip>`_ that contain the Open-Source Licenses and source code.

 Once you have downloaded the prebuilt binaries, you need to prepare the setup to execute the application, as shown in the next section.